BestReviews is reader-supported and may earn an affiliate commission. Details

 The bands use latex and are snap-resistant.
 The lightest band provides 5 to 10 pounds of resistance while the heaviest provides between 35 and 50 pounds.
-The set comes in two sizes and in two sets of colors.
+The set comes in two sizes.

 There are some issues with the bands rolling up while in use.

 Five tubes with various resistance levels.
-Comes with handles, straps, a door anchor, and exercise chart.
+Comes with handles, straps, a door anchor, and an exercise chart.
 Metal clip system makes switching tubes and accessories quick and simple.
-Convenient carrying case.

 Some issues with the quality and comfort of the ankle strap attachments.